saprykin/plibsys/README.md

 ======= Compilers =======

-PLibSYS was tested with the following compilers:
+plibsys was tested with the following compilers:

 * MSVC (x86, x64) 2003 and above
 * MinGW (x86, x64)